 Character vs. Self

-This type of conflict, known as internal conflict, is a deeply personal and introspective struggle that the protagonist faces within themselves.
-It encompasses the complex interplay of their emotions, fears, morals, and desires, creating a rich tapestry of dilemmas and decisions that have profound implications for their lives and character development.
+This type of conflict is a core internal conflict, a deeply personal and introspective struggle that the protagonist faces within themselves.
+It encompasses the complex interplay of their emotions, fears, morals, and desires.
+By conflicting with themselves, characters face dilemmas and decisions that have profound implications for their identity and character development.

 An example of this type of conflict can be found in The Catcher in the Rye by J.D.
-Salinger, where protagonist Holden Caulfield must grapple with his feelings of loneliness and alienation.
+Salinger, where protagonist Holden Caulfield must grapple with his feelings of loneliness that are more deeply brought on by his aversion and negativity to everything around him.
+He is in conflict with his own perspective, one he must overcome.

 It is through navigating these intricate internal battles that individuals are truly tested and are able to discover the depths of their own resilience, growth, and self-discovery.